cliferraren/PySpark/Readme.md

 ![png](Basics/Data/pyspark.jpg)

-Here, we use Spark and Python together to perform data analysis.
 Spark is a tool for doing parallel computation with large datasets and it integrates well with Python.
 PySpark is the Python package that makes the magic happen.
 I used this package to work with data starting from the basics.

 [Basics:](https://github.com/cliferraren/PySpark/tree/master/Basics)
  1. [Working with CSV](https://github.com/cliferraren/PySpark/blob/master/Basics/Working_with_CSV_file.ipynb)